rundeck/rundeck/docs/en/developer/02-plugin-annotations.md

 These annotation classes are used:

 * [PluginProperty](../javadoc/com/dtolabs/rundeck/plugins/descriptions/PluginProperty.html) - Declares a class field as a plugin configuration property
-* [SelectValues](../javadoc/com/dtolabs/rundeck/plugins/descriptions/SelectValues.html) - Declares a String property to be a "Select" property, which defines a set of input values that can be chosen from a list
+* [SelectValues](../javadoc/com/dtolabs/rundeck/plugins/descriptions/SelectValues.html) - Declares a String property to be a "Select" property, which defines a set of input values that can be chosen from a list.
+Can be used with `multiOption` attribute to declare a `Set`, `List` or `String[]` and allow multiple values to be chosen.
+If `multiOption` is used with a String, the value will be the values joined with a `,` (comma).
 * [TextArea](../javadoc/com/dtolabs/rundeck/plugins/descriptions/TextArea.html) - Declares a String property to be rendered as a multi-line text area in the Rundeck GUI.

 Attributes: